BeefWithPotato/Public-Health-Forum/README.md

     mongod --dbpath mongo-data
     ```

-2. Install dependencies.
+2. Install all dependencies.
 In the root directory of the repo, run:
     ```
-    # install server dependencies in the root directory
-    npm install

-    # install frontend dependencies in the client directory
-    cd client
-    npm install
+    npm run setup
     ```

 3. Build the React app and start an Express server on `localhost:3000`.
 In the root directory of the repo, run:

     ```
-    # build the React app
-    cd client
-    npm run build
+    npm run build-run

-    # go back to the root directory
-    cd ..

-    # run the server
-    node ./bin/www
     ```

-4. Alternatively, run `npm run serve` in the root directory which only start the Express server without building the client.
+4. Alternatively, run `npm run start` in the root directory which only start the Express server without building the client.

 5. Optionally, run the following command according to developing environment will provide more debug information: